Dudik-o/FinalProj/README.md

 * <a href="https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html">AWS cli</a>
 *
 ## Usage
-1. Clone the repository to your mechine:
+1. Clone the repository to your mechine

 2. Set your AWS credentials as environment vars: